What Is Prime Factorization Of 28

 Comprehensive Overview

 Prime factorization involves systematically breaking down a number until only prime numbers remain as factors.
 Let's consider a simple example: the number 12.
 We can break it down into 2 x 6.
 Now, 2 is a prime number, but 6 is not.
-We can further break down 6 into 2 x 3.
-Therefore, the prime factorization of 12 is 2 x 2 x 3, often written as 2² x 3.
-This means that 12 can be constructed only from the prime numbers 2 and 3.
+Here's the thing — we can further break down 6 into 2 x 3.
+That's why, the prime factorization of 12 is 2 x 2 x 3, often written as 2² x 3.
+Basically, 12 can be constructed only from the prime numbers 2 and 3.

 Methods for Finding Prime Factorization